pydicom/pynetdicom/docs/examples/verification.rst

    else:
        print('Association rejected, aborted or never connected')

-You can also use the inbuilt ``VerificationPresentationContexts`` when setting the requested contexts.
+You can also use the inbuilt :attr:`~pynetdicom.presentation.VerificationPresentationContexts` when setting the requested contexts.

 .. code-block:: python